 Well engineered systems reflect a number of accepted principles of good design.
 The parts in engineered systems are expected to have a known function, irrelevant parts should be removed, and redundancy should be explicit.
-Designers should attempt to maintain separation of concerns, i.e., a part participates in just one functional unit and is designed to do that one task well.
+Designers should attempt to maintain separation of concerns, i.e., each part participates in just one functional unit and is designed to do that one task well.
 And engineers do everything possible to prevent the emergence of unforeseen consequences (bugs).
 In contrast, parts in evolved systems may have mysterious interactions with several apparently separate functions, and they may not seem to be optimized for any of those roles.

 Software systems, especially large or old software systems, owe much more to evolution than we sometimes wish to acknowledge.
 Complex computing systems may start with good engineering but all too soon the best intentions give way to expediency.
 Changes accumulate by accretion of small modifications, each one intended to fix some bug or add some small function or change an existing function.
 Inevitably, unintended consequences accumulate as well.
 As they age, computing systems begin to resemble biological systems.